-The following example illustrates how to use an external DataSource.
+The following example illustrates how to use an external data source.
 It assumes that you have defined a data source called accountDataSource.
-For more information, see JDBC Data Sources Online Help.
+For more information, see "JDBC Data Sources" in Oracle WebLogic Server Administration Console Help.

-Listing 7-1 Using an External DataSource
+Example 7-1 Using an External DataSource